Some people plan for a rainy day. Few are prepared for a monsoon...

 Plan Now - File Later

-Several recent news stories have discussed how it would be wise for people to think about bankruptcy now rather than later, even if you're not going to file for a while.
+Several financial columnists wrote at the beginning of the pandemic that it would be wise for people to think about bankruptcy now rather than later, even if you're not going to file for a while.
 It helps to think about it now so you can plan for it.

 Here’s what you need to know if you’re considering filing for bankruptcy because of Coronavirus - CNBC - April 16, 2020